 Should You Retire in New Zealand?

 If you’re looking for an abroad retirement destination where you’ll be able to live comfortably off less than $1,540 a month, New Zealand may not be your best option.
-Though the country offers scenic landscapes and ideal weather conditions, it’s cost of living exceeds that of the U.S. For it’s Temporary Retirement Visitor visa, you’ll need roughly NZ $750,000 (about US $524,835) to invest, plus an additional NZ $500,000 (U.S. $349,890) for living expenses.
-This visa also requires proof of an annual income of at least NZ $60,000 (about U.S. $41,987).
+Though the country offers scenic landscapes and ideal weather conditions, its cost of living exceeds that of the U.S. For its Temporary Retirement Visitor visa, you’ll need roughly NZ$750,000 (about US $524,835) to invest, plus an additional NZ $500,000 (U.S. $349,890) for living expenses.
+This visa also requires proof of an annual income of at least NZ$60,000 (about U.S. $41,987).

 Your Social Security benefit alone may not be enough to cover your retirement in New Zealand.
 And if you don’t have an adult child who’s currently a resident in New Zealand, you’ll need the temporary visa application.
 In addition, through the temporary visa, you won’t be able to work in the country.
 You can only work through the Parent Resident Retirement visa.
-So before you consider retirement in New Zealand, you should determine whether its cost of living, visa requirements and healthcare aligns with your financial goals.
+So before you consider retirement in New Zealand, you should determine whether its cost of living, visa requirements and healthcare align with your financial goals.

 Tips for Saving for Retirement